 Our special highlight is the Discover it® Miles.
 This card is the perfection in the credit card jungle, as is successfully manages to eat the cake and have it.

 It offers decent miles for all purchases, namely 1.5 miles per dollar, which lets you earn every time you make a purchases, even non-travel related.
 Figure out how much you spend annually on all sorts of stuff and then multiply it by 1.5 to see your potential savings.

 But that’s not all the card has to offer.
 There’s also an interesting kind of a welcome bonus – you get your miles matched at the end of the first year (provided you are a new cardmember), therefore making it essentially 3 miles per dollar the first year.
 If you put a lot of purchases on a card, this can excel premium cards’ sign-up bonuses.

 To top it off, the card has no annual fee.
 As you see, most travel cards, especially those with significant rewards and sign-up bonuses, have a big annual fee, which takes a bulk of your rewards.
 The Discover it® Miles charges no annual fee and therefore, you keep all your earnings intact.

-And finally, since you’ve lost thousands worth of dollars, you might want to go on vacation anyway, you’ve been dreaming of it. <#prod-name#> makes it possible.
-It has 14 months of 0% intro APR period, so you can put your tickets on a card, pay them off over time and even earn lots on rewards on that.
+And finally, since you’ve lost thousands worth of dollars, you might want to go on vacation anyway, you’ve been dreaming of it.
+The Discover it® Miles makes it possible.
+It has 14 months of 0% intro APR period on purchases (14.24% – 25.24% Variable after that), so you can put your tickets on a card, pay them off over time and even earn lots on rewards on that.
 Sounds like a great deal to me.
-Note that when the introductory interest rate is over, the ongoing APR will apply.